0xobelisk/.github/profile/README.md

 ## Repositories

-* [poils](https://github.com/0xobelisk/obelisk-engine) is a modular application development engine composed of a series of toolchains and libraries.
+* [dubhe](https://github.com/0xobelisk/dubhe) is a modular move application creation engine composed of a series of toolchains and libraries.
-* [alkaid](https://github.com/0xobelisk/alkaid) is a modular blockchain game rendering engine with built-in cryptographic libraries and Polis SDK integration.
+* [merak](https://github.com/0xobelisk/merak) is a privacy-preserving DeFi liquidity hub built on dubhe engine.
-* [dubhe](https://github.com/0xobelisk/dubhe) is a modular network rollup framework based on verifiable fully homomorphic encryption (V-FHE), integrating ZK and FHE technologies.
+* [phad](https://github.com/0xobelisk/phad) is a privacy-first framework for building confidential Move applications with ZK and FHE technologies by cyferio sdk.
 ## Links

 * [Obelisk Website](https://obelisk.build/) The official documentation site for the Obelisk Engine, for learning how to develop.